bGuenes/sbi_model_comparison/readme.md

 P(\text{data}) = \int P(\text{data}|\theta)P(\theta) d\theta
 $$

-Unfortunatly in a high-dimensional parameter space, the evidence is intractable to compute. <br>
+Unfortunately in a high-dimensional parameter space, the evidence is intractable to compute. <br>
 But, the harmonic mean of the likelihood can be used to formulate an expression for the evidence.
 From which an estimation of the evidence can be derived [[Newton & Raftery 1994]](https://www.jstor.org/stable/2346025). <br>

 $$ \begin{align*}